akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### After the celebrations

 *That night, Westminster hummed with whispered conversations.
-The King’s departure had loosened tongues.
+The King’s pending departure had loosened tongues.
 In one chamber, loyal barons swore renewed oaths to the Queen.
 In another, clerks tallied the cost of the coming campaign.
 And in a small, dim room off the east courtyard, a different kind of gathering took place.*

 The chamber was small, lit by a single candle.
 Around the table sat four men: the grey‑haired agent in his plain cloak; a portly figure in a merchant’s fur‑trimmed coat, known only as the Pied Merchant; a lean, sharp‑featured man whose silence spoke of authority—Lord Everard de la Roche; and a fourth, younger, who had not yet spoken.